DIPlib/diplib/src/documentation/workplan.md

     The `dip_measurement` class needs to be rewritten.
 The `dipimage` GUI needs to be ported, with function input parameter definitions to be provided by `dipmenus`.

--   Python interface.
-Using Pybind11.
-We already have a start for this.
-Write interactive image display and GUI as exists in *MATLAB*.
+-   *PyDIP* Python module: Write interactive image display and GUI as exists in *MATLAB*.
+    Make the module more "Pythonic"?

 -   Other interfaces.
 Header files that define functions to create a `dip::Image` object around image data from other libraries,